AshBash92/music-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Music Demo App. (a.k.a.
+'Ongaku')

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was also created using [Spotify API](https://developer.spotify.com/documentation/web-api)

 ## Available Scripts